aximgeo/tech-blog/our-experience-upgrading-to-typescript-2.1.md

    typings install
    ```

-   Note: Our package.json file defines `typings install` as a `postinstall`
+   *Note: Our package.json file defines `typings install` as a `postinstall`
    step so a separate `typings install` is not strictly necessary in our setup.
-   But I include it for clarity.
+   But I include it here for clarity.*

 1. Build the app